penske-media-corp/pmc-vvv/docs/faq.md

 ### PHPUNIT with PHP 8:

 The steps to install are similar to the [existing docs](../docs/unit-tests.md).
 Until we switch completely to PHP8, I recommend making a parallel installation.
-PHP8 allows/requires us to use PHPUnit 9, which requires us to use WordPress 6 test suite and add yoast/phpunit-polyfills
+PHP8 requires us to use PHPUnit 9, which requires us to use the WordPress 6 test suite and add the yoast/phpunit-polyfills

 ```bash
    * sudo mkdir -p /usr/share/php/phpunit9